Mental Health Conference

-Click here to download the conference brochure.
-The conference brochure will be mailed in late January/early February.
+Please click here to download the conference brochure.
+The conference brochure will be mailed in mid-February, 2018.
 To be placed on our mailing list or to be mailed a brochure, please contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email at: email@example.com or by phone at:516.323.3554.

-The Clinical Mental Health Counseling Masters of Science program and Mercy Medical Center will be hosting the conference and the conference is being sponsored by the New York Mental Health Counselors Association (NYMHCA) and the Long Island Chapter, LINYMHCA.
+The Clinical Mental Health Counseling Masters of Science program will be hosting the conference.
+This conference is sponsored in part by the #HearIAM campaign, a program designed to promote suicide and depression awareness and prevention within the Molloy Community, made possible by our collaboration with the Molloy College Student Personal Counseling Center.
+The conference is also being sponsored by the New York Mental Health Counselors Association (NYMHCA) and the Long Island Chapter, LINYMHCA.

 Clinical Mental Health Counseling Program